-Jennifer has been with the city for the last 7 years as a Recreation leader I where she ran ceramics programs, coached and refereed flag football, and ran summer camps for various locations in Community Parks I. As Assistant Center Director for the North Clairemont Friendship Center, a Senior Recreation Center Jennifer was responsible for fully furnishing the facility and keeping ongoing programs running as well as opening up the space for new senior user groups and activities.
-Jennifer enjoys watching cooking shows and then being inspired to cook something similar, spending time with her family, and traveling with her fiancé.
+Jennifer has been with the City for the last 7 years as a Recreation leader where she ran ceramics programs, coached and refereed flag football, and ran summer camps for various locations in Community Parks I. As Assistant Center Director for the North Clairemont Friendship Center, a Senior Recreation Center Jennifer was responsible for fully furnishing the facility and keeping ongoing programs running as well as opening up the space for new senior user groups and activities.
+Jennifer enjoys watching cooking shows and then being inspired to cook something similar, spending time with her family, and traveling with her husband.

 Julie Aeilts, Park Ranger